castle-link/memento-hack/README.md

 # Memento

-Mint and collect amazing media
+Mint and collection web3 media with just an email address

 ### Prerequisites